doersino/excessivelyadequate.com/_posts/2024-10-02-booksthack.md

 ---
 layout:       post
-title:        "BookStack Hackery: Adding External Link Icons, Fewer Clicks to Copy a Page's Permalink, Displaying Banners Based on Tags, and More"
+title:        "BookStack Hacks: Adding External Link Icons, Fewer Clicks to Copy a Page's Permalink, and More"
 date:         2024-10-02 12:00:00 +0200
 ---